Scholastic Requirements

 Q (Q-drop)

-Courses with the mark of Q are considered hours attempted when calculating excessive hours as mandated by the state and when calculating excessive hours for the purpose of tuition rebate at the point of graduation.
+Courses with the grade of Q are considered hours attempted when calculating excessive hours as mandated by the state and when calculating excessive hours for the purpose of tuition rebate at the point of graduation.

-W (Withdraw)
+W (Resigned)

 * (Developmental Course Designation)

-Note: Class days are University class days (Monday through Friday), not the number of days an individual class meets.
+Note: Class days are university class days (Monday through Friday), not the number of days an individual class meets.
 Class days are to be counted from the first class meeting of on-campus daytime courses as indicated in the Academic Calendar.

 Determining Grade Point Average (GPA)

-The grade point average is calculated by dividing the quality points earned by the total GPA hours attempted toward the degree.
-The total GPA hours attempted toward the degree will not include developmental courses and courses assigned a CR (credit) or NC (non-credit) mark.
-The grade point average is carried out two decimals (2.00) and is not rounded.
-Courses receiving the marks of IP, X or MG are not used in the hours calculating the term GPA until such time that the marks are reported with letter grades of A, B, C, D, F. The change of X or MG grade to A/B/C/D/F will affect the term academic standing which will be reviewed with the change of grade process.
-Developmental courses are currently assigned the grades of CR*/NC* and do not apply to the calculated grade point average nor as credits toward degree completion.
-Historic developmental courses were assigned grades of A*, B*, C*, D*, F* and were not used in the calculation of grade point average nor as credits toward degree completion.
+The grade point average (GPA) is calculated by dividing the quality points earned by the total GPA hours attempted toward the degree.
+The total GPA hours attempted toward the degree will not include developmental courses and courses assigned a CR (credit) or NC (non-credit) grade.
+The GPA is carried out two decimals (2.00) and is not rounded.
+Courses receiving the grades of IP, X or MG are not used in the hours calculating the GPA until a grade change form has been processed replacing grades of IP, X, or MG.
+The change of X or MG grade to A, B, C, D, or F will affect the term academic standing which will be reviewed with the grade change process.
+Developmental courses are currently assigned the grades of CR*/NC* and do not apply to the calculated grade point average or as credits toward degree completion.
+Historic developmental courses were assigned grades of A*, B*, C*, D*, F* and were not used in the calculation of GPA or as credits toward degree completion.

 Repeating Courses Previously Attempted